danielsaidi/TagKit/Sources/TagKit/TagKit.docc/TagKit.md

 ![TagKit logo](Logo.png)

-Tags and tag views can be customized to fit your specific needs.
+Tags and views can be customized to fit your specific needs.
 You can change the slug format and tag any custom models, and when presenting tags you can apply custom styling and use any views you like.

+TagKit supports `iOS 13`, `macOS 11`, `tvOS 13` and `watchOS 6`.